datastructures-js/datastructures-js.github.io/index.md

 ```

 # extend
-You can always use any of these classes to override or extend the functionality in your own code.
+You can extend any of these classes to override or enhance the functionality in your own code.

 ## Example